 Tipp 11: Tempelhof-Schöneberg - A harbour for everyone

-Fly over the Tempelhofer Feld by bike, stroll through the boutiques in the Akazienstraße, lie in the sun on the meadow of the Malzfabrik, enjoy the view of the canal at the Tempelhofer Hafen or walk through the forest on the Schöneberger Südgelände along old railway tracks: You can experience all this and much more in Tempelhof-Schöneberg.
+Fly over the Tempelhofer Feld by bike, stroll through the boutiques in the Akazienstraße, enjoy the view of the canal at the Tempelhofer Hafen or walk through the forest on the Schöneberger Südgelände along old railway tracks: You can experience all this and much more in Tempelhof-Schöneberg.
 For those interested in history, we recommend the places of remembrance (Orte des Erinnerns) in the Bavarian Quarter (Bayerisches Viertel).
 Several commemorative plaques tell in text and pictures how the Berlin Jews were gradually discriminated against more and more between 1933 and 1945.
 And the Regenbogenkiez on Nollendorfplatz is still the centre of the LGBTI community in Berlin today.

 When: Monday to Saturday, 10 am - 8 pm